matheussampaio/dota-quiz/README.md

 # How to Execute:

-After start the MongoDB, inside the project folder (after installing the dependencies), execute:
+Inside the project folder, execute (make sure you already start the MongoDB):
 ```
 $ node start
 ```